Common Causes for Bleeding Gums — and How to Treat Them

 Poor oral hygiene can lead to plaque accumulating on your teeth.
 Plaque consists of bacteria that adheres to your teeth as a film, leading to cavities and other health concerns.
 Over time, plaque on the gum line can lead to gingivitis, a mild form of gum disease.
 Some symptoms of gingivitis include swollen, receding or bleeding gums.

 Gingivitis starts out small and grows worse if left untreated.
-Inflammed gums is a common indicator of gingivitis, so it is important to look at your gums in a mirror if they feel overly sensitive.
+Inflamed gums is a common indicator of gingivitis, so it is important to look at your gums in a mirror if they feel overly sensitive.
 Gingivitis is one of the leading causes of bleeding gums, but it is common for the condition to go unnoticed.
 You can usually treat gingivitis by prioritizing oral care by brushing for longer periods or more frequently.

 Patients can develop gingivitis by leaving bacterial plaque around the gums and teeth.
 Without proper treatment, plaque buildup on the gumline can lead to tartar, which is a hard, visible mineral deposit on your teeth.
 Tartar can worsen your gum bleeding issue, causing pain and turning gingivitis into gum disease.
 You may need professional help to remove tartar, as standard home cleaning methods may be unable to reduce or remove it.